 Three Rivers will provide reasonable program modifications and auxiliary aids and services to people with disabilities, unless to do so would cause an undue burden to the District.
 Inclusion services are available to those who choose to participate in general recreation and education programs.
 Advance notice of 14 days is usually sufficient for requests.
 We will do our best to accommodate requests on shorter notice.
 Please be prepared to discuss limitations resulting from your disability and potential accommodations.

 Find out how our policies, programs, and facilities were evaluated for compliance with the ADA.
 (PDF)

 Assistive listening systems and a variety of adaptive recreation equipment is available at some parks.
 Learn more about adaptive recreation in Three Rivers on YouTube.

-Please call 763.559.6707 (TTY 763.559.6719) or email email@example.com to request specific services such as sign language interpretation, to order publications in Braille, larger print, audio tape and/or computer disk, or for help with other questions or concerns about programs or park facilities.
+Please call 763.559.6707 (TTY 763.559.6719) or email firstname.lastname@example.org to request specific services such as sign language interpretation, to order publications in Braille, larger print, audio tape and/or computer disk, or for help with other questions or concerns about programs, park facilities, or this website.
 You can also contact the supervisor at the individual park you wish to visit to inquire about the most accessible areas or facilities, or to inquire about programs and events.